protoEvangelion/portfolio/src/pages/docs/JavaScript/objectOriented.md

 			* And if you log that out you will actually see `firstName` as a key on `myFunc`
 			* The **actual functionality of the function** when you call it with parens is under the `call` property of the function definition which is located within the `__proto__` property
 			* Note that this is not standard practice to use functions as an object, but good to know that in their essence they are actually an object
+	* AKA *constructor call* (it just a creates an object when placed in front of any function)

+* **The Four Things** That Happens When Putting the `new` Keyword in Front of a Function Call:

+1. It creates a brand new empty object
+2. The newly created object gets linked to another object
+3. The newly created object gets passed in as the `this` context to the function call
+4. If that function does not already return its own object, it will return `this`

 <p data-height="300" data-theme-id="31719" data-slug-hash="gzWpwQ" data-default-tab="js,result" data-user="RyanGarant" data-embed-version="2" data-pen-title="JS Functions As Objects" class="codepen">See the Pen <a href="https://codepen.io/RyanGarant/pen/gzWpwQ/">JS Functions As Objects</a> by Ryan Garant (<a href="https://codepen.io/RyanGarant">@RyanGarant</a>) on <a href="https://codepen.io">CodePen</a>.</p>